Ischaemic Affairs of the Heart

 The really big puzzle though — how come I survived?

 The remark by the E.D.cardiologist about drowning during the first attack finally made sense.
-My heart muscle stops because it is starved of blood-flow.
-As I'm already face down in water, I'm well and truly dead by the time the lifeguard reaches me.
+My heart muscle stops because it is starved of blood–flow.
+As I'm already face down in water, I would be thoroughly dead by the time the lifeguard hauled me out of the water.

 According to the ABS (2022) Causes of Death, Australia (Retrieved: 2023-01-27), the leading cause of death in Australia is Ischaemic heart disease, with it being responsible for 20.1K deaths in 2021.
 Then add another 3.4K for Heart failure and complications and ill-defined heart disease.
 Furthermore, according to a SMH (2023) Fatal heart attacks surged in Australia.
 Here's Why article (Retrieved: 2023-01-27), monthly cardiac–related deaths in 2022 increased by 17% due to the impact of COVID-19.